-

 • Challenging dialogues - case study

-• Exercise - dialogue for constructive feedback
+• Exercises - dialogue for constructive feedback

-• Dialogue.
-Tools for practicing the Mutual Learning Model
+• Dialogue - tools for practicing the Mutual Learning Model

 • Visual Aids